zaxarias/PHP-Address-Book/README.md

 ![alt tag](screenshots/form.png "Submit Form")

-*As we can see Company and Email are optional, so we can leave these cells empty.*
+*As we can see Company and Email are optional, so we can leave those fields empty.*

 *After we complete the form, we click on the save button under the form.*